World-Congress/World-Congress/README.md

 * [Blog]
 - I think the blog should be a place where we can share ideas and inspiration.
 I'd like it to be a place where people can come together, not just as members of our community but also as part of other communities that they're involved in.
 * [Podcasts]
+- I think we should have a podcast that is focused on the best practices of creating a better world.

 ## Any other concrete outputs you're looking for?